 Converting big color spaces into small color spaces.

-Simply put (really over simplified) imagine a huge person (a big color space) converted into a smaller person (color space).
+Simply put (really over simplified) imagine a huge person (a big color space) converted into a smaller person (smaller color space).
 Perceptual rendering keeps all the subtle differences of the bodies shape and makes them smaller so you perceive them properly in relation to one another the same person but a smaller version of the big person.
 That's perceptual rendering really over simplified.

 Let us not forget soft proofing.
 That's where you set the application up to display color like something else.
 READ THE BOOKS!